 It is possible to have circumstances that relevant threat is at an acceptable level and hence employment of safeguards is not required.
-The practitioners are expected to document and be able to explain the relevant facts and circumstances and the determination on the "threats and safeguards" evaluation.
+The practitioners are expected to document and be able to explain the relevant facts and circumstances and the threats evaluation.

-- 48. Paragraph 290.188 of the Code explains that where the taxation services involve acting as an advocate for an audit client before a public tribunal or court in the resolution of a tax matter and the amounts involved are material to the financial statements on which the firm will express an opinion, the advocacy threat created would be so significant that no safeguards could eliminate or reduce the threat to an acceptable level.
-Therefore, the firm shall not perform this type of service for an audit client. - 49.
-Paragraph 290.189 of the Code further clarifies that the firm is not, however, precluded from having a continuing advisory role (for example, responding to specific requests for information, providing factual accounts or testimony about the work performed or assisting the client in analyzing the tax issues) for the audit client in relation to the matter that is being heard before a public tribunal or court.
+48. Paragraph R604.11 in Chapter A of the revised Code requires that where the services involve acting as an advocate for the audit client before a public tribunal or court in the

+- resolution of a tax matter and the amounts involved are material to the financial statements on which the firm will express an opinion, a firm or a network firm shall not provide this type of tax services for an audit client. - 49.
+Paragraph 604.11 A1 in Chapter A of the revised Code further clarifies that a firm or a network firm is not, however, precluded from having a continuing advisory role (for example, responding to specific requests for information, providing factual accounts or testimony about the work performed or assisting the client in analyzing the tax issues related to the matter) for the audit client in relation to the matter that is being heard before a public tribunal or court.